 - Long Term Care Minimum Data Set (LTC MDS)9

-Methodologically, the Lower Gastrointestinal Hemorrhage cost measure can be triggered based on claims data from the following settings: acute inpatient (IP) hospitals.
+Methodologically, the Lower Gastrointestinal Hemorrhage cost measure can be triggered based on claims data from acute inpatient (IP) hospitals.

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive inpatient non-surgical treatment for acute bleeding in the lower gastrointestinal tract that triggers a Lower Gastrointestinal Hemorrhage episode.